girmachew82/solar-challenge-week1/notebooks/README.md

-## solar-challenge-week1
-# This is the first challenge
+# This is about moduls for solar farm analysis cross-countries